-There are things you can do to help increase the chances of your employees sticking with you and to foster a growth mindset in the new year.
+Fortunately, there are things you can do to help increase the chances of your employees sticking with you and to foster a growth mindset in the new year.

 1. Encourage employee-led initiatives

-Employee retention starts with good communication.
+Employee retention starts with strong communication and engagement.

 That’s why it is vital to encourage employees to engage and participate in discussions.
 This can mean anything from gathering opinions on business operations to deciding on the travel destination for the year-end company trip.